Until Dawn: Sales

-According to Chart-Track, Until Dawn was the second-best-selling retail game in the UK in its week of release, trailing only Gears of War: Ultimate Edition.
-It was also the seventh-best-selling game in the US and the top-trending game on YouTube in August 2015.
+According to Chart-Track, Until Dawn was the second best-selling retail game in the United Kingdom in its week of release, trailing Gears of War: Ultimate Edition.
+The game was also the seventh-best-selling game in the US and the top-trending game on YouTube in August 2015.
 Sony was surprised by the game's critical responses and the number of players posting videos of it or streaming it on YouTube.
 Shuhei Yoshida, President of SCE Worldwide Studios, called Until Dawn a "sleeper hit".
 Samuels added that the game surpassed the company's expectations, though the exact sales figure was not announced.

+The remake was the 14th best-selling game in the UK in its week of release.
+At launch, the game had a peak concurrent player count of 2,607 on Steam, becoming one of Sony's slowest-selling games on the platform alongside Concord and Sackboy: A Big Adventure.

 Accolades

-Spin-off and prequel
+Legacy

 Sony announced a non-canonical spin-off, Until Dawn: Rush of Blood, at Paris Games Week 2015.
 The company described it as an arcade shooter.
 Its development began halfway through Until Dawn's development.
 Until Dawn: Rush of Blood was released on the PlayStation VR on 13 October 2016.
 In June 2017, a prequel to Until Dawn, The Inpatient, was announced.
 It is set in the Blackwood Sanatorium sixty years before the original.
+In June 2022, The Quarry, a spiritual successor also developed by Supermassive Games, was released.